marnionrails/sql-projects/world_life_expectancy/README.md

   - Significant increases in life expectancy over the past 15 years.
   - Strong correlation between GDP and life expectancy.
   - Differences in life expectancy between developed and developing countries.
+  - - **Higher average BMI in countries correlates to longer life expectancy.**

 ## How to Access the SQL Files